 If you don’t sell something as visually appealing, like say power tools, don’t count out the strategy because, at the end of the day, we’re giving you more data on your customers.

 Smaller merchants that may not collect a lot of emails or handles on their website yet, we have a plan for you as well, which adds value to merchants early in their micro-influencer journey because even if you only collect a handful of handles per day or per week, you still can import people you’re tracking and automate a lot of processes manually with Gatsby as well.

 TikTok integration is coming

-You want to know all the content that you’re being tagged in by your customers and inside Gatsby, you’re going to see the images and Instagram story videos and you can sort them by engagement rate, by number of likes, and see the most high performing content.
+You want to know all the content that you’re being tagged in by your customers and inside Gatsby, you’re going to see the images and Instagram story videos and you can sort them by engagement rate, the number of likes, and see the most high-performing content.

 Easily turn your UGC into ads

 One of the biggest hurdles I hear from our larger merchants is the constant demand for fresh UGC, or fresh content for advertising and Facebook ads.
 Managers often screenshot Instagram to get the picture they’re tagged in, download it, manipulate it a bit and upload it back to Facebook ads.
 Now, Gatsby actually saves the raw image for you and we’re building out a feature to automatically turn those pieces of content into ads directly from within Gatsby.
 So you can just take the top three or four pictures you’re tagged in and turn them into a carousel ad on Facebook.